The Nelson Railway…to Nowhere

 Walter’s Bluff.
 The hillside opposite Founders Park (Atawhai Drive, Nelson) received its name after a 1960 election year promise made by the Prime Minister Walter Nash, that a rail link would be built between Nelson and Marlborough, came to nothing.
 The proposed line was to have started from a station on reclaimed mudflats near Trafalgar Park and run along the waterfront to Wakapuaka and on to Havelock to join the main trunk line between Picton and Blenheim.
 Mr Nash posed for a photograph with his foot on the first load of spoil dumped on the site of the proposed station but the project was scrapped when a new government was elected.
 A sign was erected on the hillside with the slogan “Walter’s Bluff,” a name that stuck.

 Railway Reserve.
 This public corridor follows the route of the railway line out of the city to the Wakatu Estate.
-A 15km stretch of it is sealed with foot and cycle paths.
-Follow the maps and route directions in the Nelson City Council’s Bike Nelson (pp.16-17) and Walk Nelson (pp.110-111) booklets to traverse the reserve from the city to Stoke.
+A 15 km stretch of it is sealed with foot and cycle paths.
+Follow the maps and route directions on Nelson City Council’s website to traverse the reserve from the city to Stoke.
 Towards the Saxton Road end of the reserve, view Mike Hindmarsh’s “Arrival and Beginning” sculpture, made of railway sleepers.

-Railway Reserve - The reserve walkway continues, unsealed, from Queen Street, Richmond to State Highway 60 at Appleby, running parallel to Gladstone Road.
+Railway Reserve - The reserve walkway continues as part of Tasman's Great Taste Trail from Queen Street, Richmond to State Highway 60 at Appleby, running parallel to Gladstone Road.
 The old railway overbridge at the Appleby end was built in 1930 after three fatal road accidents prompted a safer route across the railway track.
 Despite the lack of a railway these days, the traffic overbridge remains in use across the railway reserve.
-See the Tasman District Council’s Walk Tasman booklet for a map and route direction (pp.18-19).
+See the Heart of Biking website for a map and route direction.

 Belgrove railway windmill.
 This is the best remaining example of a wooden railway windmill in New Zealand.
 It was used to pump water for the engines beginning the steep climb to the tunnel through the Spooners Range.
 There were originally 100 in use and this one operated between 1898-1955.
-See the information on Day Out
+See the information on Heritage New Zealand.

 Kiwi Station.
 The original Kiwi station near where the protest sit-in of a group of Nelson women took place in 1955, has been relocated to Tapawera where it is now used as an information centre.